The song of the week is 'I'll Fly Away' in the key of G.

 The verse melody of I'll Fly Away starts with the same note as do the melodies for My Home's Across The Blue Ridge Mountains and Beautiful Brown Eyes, and all three of these songs start with the 1 chord.
 Therefore, the same set of pickup notes that are effective to use for starting an intro break for My Home's Across The Blue Ridge Mountains and Beautiful Brown Eyes will also work for starting an intro break for I'll Fly Away.

-Other songs on the current main list and additional songs list for the jam for which the same set of pickup notes (5, 1, 2: D, G, A when in the key of G; E, A, B when in the key of A, etc.) will work well for starting an intro break include: All The Good Times Are Past And Gone, Blue Ridge Cabin Home, Banks Of The Ohio, Canaan's Land, A Few More Seasons, I'll Still Write Your Name In The Sand, Love Me Darling Just Tonight, A Memory Of You, Will You Be Loving Another Man, You Are My Sunshine, and Your Love Is Like A Flower.
+Other songs on the current main list and additional songs list for the jam for which the same set of pickup notes (5, 1, 2: D, G, A when in the key of G; E, A, B when in the key of A, etc.) will work well for starting an intro break include: All The Good Times Are Past And Gone, Blue Ridge Cabin Home, Banks Of The Ohio, I'll Still Write Your Name In The Sand, Leaning On The Everlasting Arms, Little Cabin Home On The Hill, A Memory Of You, Red River Valley, Will You Be Loving Another Man, and You Are My Sunshine.

-An alternative set of pickup notes which will work equally as well for starting all these songs, except for the two that have the 5,1, 2 pickup notes built into their melody (Banks Of The Ohio and You Are My Sunshine), and which some may prefer to use, is 5, 6, 1.
+An alternative set of pickup notes which will work equally as well, or better in some cases, for starting all these songs, except for the two that have the 5,1, 2 pickup notes built into their melody (Banks Of The Ohio and You Are My Sunshine), and which some may prefer to use, is 5, 6, 1.

 key of G: D, E, G